gilge/DevOps/security/README.md

 The application can be used as a commit\push Git hook or as a post-checkout code validation step within a pipeline.

-Usage: copy NPMvalidate.py and NPMUtilities.py to the root of the source tree. execute 'python NPMvalidate.py' the application is developed for pythin 3.*
+Usage: copy NPMvalidate.py and NPMUtilities.py to the root of the source tree. execute 'python NPMvalidate.py' the application is developed for python 3